 Hoover Mason Trestle Open To Community

 The Hoover Mason Trestle (HMT) was once used as a narrow gauge railroad to carry the coke, limestone and iron ore needed to make the iron from the ore yards to the blast furnaces.
 Now a public walkway designed to be part museum, part community recreation resource and part attraction, the trestle stands 46 feet tall and 2,000 feet long.
-Opened on June 25, the Hoover Mason Trestle is located along the blast furnaces with one entrance at the Visitor Center and another at either end of the Gas Blowing Engine House providing access from the Sands parking lot or PBS 39 end of the campus.
+Opened on June 25, the Hoover Mason Trestle is located along the blast furnaces with one entrance at the Visitor Center and another at either end of the Gas Blowing Engine House providing access from the Wind Creek parking lot or PBS 39 end of the campus.
 Visit the Hoover Mason Trestle to get up close and personal with the blast furnaces!

 The HMT is a public facility owned by the Redevelopment Authority of the City of Bethlehem.
 For everyone’s safety there are a few rules for guests.
 Below is everything you need to know about HMT: